guyroutledge/atozcss/_posts/2014-08-21-unicode-range-and-at-font-face.md

 In the previous episode we looked at all sorts of properties for styling text.

-In this episode we'll look at adding custom fonts with CSS and refining the range of characters they apply to with `unicode-range`.
+In modern browsers, and in IE back to version 4, we can add custom fonts to enhance the design of our websites.

+We can leverage various features of these custom fonts to help boost performance and improve our typography.

 In this episode we'll learn:

-* How to add custom typefaces with `@font-face`
+* All about the `@font-face` at-rule
-* And how to substitute certain characters in a font by leveraging `unicode-range`
+* And how to control typography with font stacks and `unicode-range`

 ## @font-face